-College Outdoors gives the College community access to the spectacular outdoor environment of the Pacific Northwest through such activities as crosscountry skiing, backpacking, whitewater rafting, sea kayaking, and hiking.
+College Outdoors gives the College community access to the spectacular outdoor environment of the Pacific Northwest through such activities as cross-country skiing, backpacking, climbing whitewater rafting, sea kayaking, and hiking.
 On-campus events include slide programs, films, and seminars on outdoor topics.
-College Outdoors is one of the largest outdoor programs in the country among schools of comparable size, offering 50 or more trips a year.
-The program provides transportation, group and most individual equipment, and organization, and also arranges food packouts for participants who are on college meal plans.
+College Outdoors is one of the largest outdoor programs in the country among schools of comparable size, offering 100 or more trips a year.
+The program provides transportation, equipment, food, and organization.
 Student staff and volunteers help organize special events and trips, gaining valuable practical experience in leadership roles.